ArminJo/Ultimate-Battery-Tester/README.md

 ## Mode DetectingBattery
-If no battery is inserted, the Arduino supply voltage (VCC) together with the message "No batt. is displayed in the first row until a battery is inserted.
+If no battery is inserted, the Arduino supply voltage (VCC) together with the message "No batt." is displayed in the first row until a battery is inserted.

 <pre>
 4.8V    No batt.